Callanish Stones: Chambered tomb

-Between the central and the eastern monolith of the stone circle is a chambered tomb 6.4 metres long.
+Between the central and the eastern monolith of the stone circle is a chambered tomb 6.4 metres (21 feet) long.
 This was built later than the stone circle and is squashed in between the eastern stones and the central monolith.

 There is another stone cairn just on the northeast side of the stone circle.
 It has been reduced to ground-level and the outline can barely be traced.
 It is not necessarily an original part of the site.